apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Types
 -----
-:term:`Type`\ s group :term:`Delivery Service`\ s, servers and :term:`Cache Group`\ s for various purposes.
+:term:`Types` group :term:`Delivery Services`, servers and :term:`Cache Groups` for various purposes.
 Each entry in the table shown on this page has the following fields:

 :Name:         The name of the :term:`Type`
 :Use In Table: States the use of this :term:`Type`, e.g. ``server`` indicates this is a :term:`Type` assigned to servers